Skip to main content

 This summer’s reading list got longer with the EU dropping CSRD guidance

-European Commission whitepaper aims to provide more clarity to companies
+European Commission white paper aims to provide more clarity to companies

-That’s right, the commission picked the popular vacation month of August to drop a 52-page document including 90 questions and answers that aims to resolve any doubts you may have about CSRD and the related European Sustainability Reporting Standards (ESRS).
+That’s right, the commission picked the popular vacation month of August to drop a 52-page document including 90 questions and answers that aim to resolve any doubts you may have about CSRD and the related European Sustainability Reporting Standards (ESRS).

 The Q&A appeared online at a time when, even if you are not on vacation, you have probably more spare time than in any other month of the year.
 In other words, the EC really wants you to read it.

 But what’s in it?
-The short answer is a lot of useful things.
+The short answer is: a lot of useful things.
 The guidance includes FAQs around different aspects and requirements of the regulation and provides a ‘limited number of clarifications around the interpretation of certain provisions of the first set of ESRS’.

 To help you navigate them, the EC has grouped the FAQs into six topics: